anna1995d/Transfer-Learning-for-Underrepresented-Music-Generation/README.md

 # Transfer Learning for Underrepresented Music Generation
 This repository is a companion resource to my M.Sc. thesis of the same name as well as the paper at https://arxiv.org/abs/2306.00281.
+Doosti, Anahita, and Matthew Guzdial.
+"Transfer Learning for Underrepresented Music Generation." arXiv preprint arXiv:2306.00281 (2023).

 ## MusicVAE
 This work builds on the code available for MusicVAE by Google Magenta.
 (See [repository](https://github.com/magenta/magenta))